Can I keep my home?

 Do you have the financial ability to buy out your spouse in return for keeping the house?

-Do you have any children?
+Do you have minor children?

-If you have young children, you are focused on what is best for them.
+If you have minor children, you are focused on what is best for them.
 You may decide that keeping them at the home is important.
 If a buyout is not an option or a desirable scenario, there are some common arrangements, and some uncommon arrangements, we can explore:

-1. We can find a ratio to share the mortgage and retain ownership of the home that is workable for each of you.
+We can find a ratio to share the mortgage and retain ownership of the home that is workable for each of you.
 This may be for a finite period, such as until the kids ae in junior high or high school, or indefinite.

-2. One spouse could have a schedule over which to buyout the other.
+One spouse could have a schedule over which to buyout the other.
 This could be over several years if both parties are agreeable to it.

-3. “Nesting”, or “birdnesting”, is when the kids stay at the family home, and the parents alternate staying with them.
+“Nesting”, or “birdnesting”, is when the kids stay at the family home, and the parents alternate staying with them.
 Sometimes the divorced couple will buy or rent a small place nearby, or they can stay with friends or a significant other.

-4. If you have the space, you might even consider building an Accessory Dwelling Unit (ADU).
+If you have the space, you might even consider building an Accessory Dwelling Unit (ADU).
 You can use it for either a nesting arrangement as above, or to create an additional revenue stream that one spouse can use to qualify for refinancing or pay for the mortgage.

 What are the potential tax liabilities?